flash62au/WiTcontroller/README.md

 The 'found' SSIDs will not be sorted by default (from version v1.98).
 To restore this feature, uncomment or add the line above in your ``config_network.h``.
 If enabled, the SSIDs are sorted by signal strength.

 Note: sorting can't be used if the Fast Scan is enabled.

+``#define BYPASS_WIFI_SCAN_ON_STARTUP true``

+This option to allows you to bypass the initial WiFi scan.
+The WiTcontroller will instead show you the list of SSIDs you have defined in ``config_network.h``.
+From that you can still to the scan if you wish by pressing ``#``.
+Byt default this option is disbled and the network will be scanned at startup.

+Note: Some ESP32s seem to have an intermitient WiFi problem that causes the WifI Scan to lockup the device.
+This option may be may be useful in this situation.

 <hr style="height: 1px;">